Department of Forests and Park Services of Bhutan: Sustainable Forest Management

 The developmental activities in Bhutan has been increasing year by year.
 Developmental works increased and the demand for timber resources equally increased.
 In order to cater to the ever-increasing commercial demand for timber resources and for the rural purposes, the Department of Forests and Park Services of Bhutan has identified forest areas from where timber are harvested scientifically according to their management plans.
 The management plans were prepared by the department inline with the Forest Management Code of Bhutan, 2004.
 Bhutan currently has 23 areas identified as production forests.
 Currently there are 17 functional Forest Management Units and 6 working schemes.

 Production Forests

 Community Forests

-Majority of the Bhutanese popuplation live in the rural areas where they rely heavily on the forest resources for their basic needs.
+The majority of the Bhutanese population live in the rural areas where they rely heavily on the forest resources for their basic needs.
 Forests provide them with products and services in the form of firewood, timber, fodder, foods, medicine, leaf litter, water for drinking and irrigation and some forests are highly revered as home of local deities.
 These local forest users can be resource managers.